QiangAIResearcher/polar-position-embedding/readme.md

 ## some tips
 1. We build our model based on Pytorch 1.1
-2. The details of the model configs can be find in the 'cof' in train.py.
+2. The details of the model configs can be found in the 'cof' in train.py.